azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 [Back to top...](Readme.md#contents)

 ### Extending ARM Template Checker for your organization
+> **Note:** This is a draft, we are currently working on couple of areas to make the experience more seamless.

-You can extend ARM template checker for your organization like, adding support to scan new services (which currently not supported by ARM Checker) or adding new controls to existing services in ARM Checker.
+If you are using org-policy feature, you can extend ARM template checker for your organization like, adding support to scan new services (which currently not supported by ARM Checker) or adding new controls to existing services in ARM Checker.
 But before extending ARM Template Checker, we need to understand how ARM Template Checker works.

 ### How ARM Checker scans a control